ViBlog/viewpager/viewpager-intro.md

 ```

 ## Adapter
-A ViewPager is not a lot different from a ListView and it need his own PagerAdapter that will handle the data.
+A ViewPager is not a lot different from a ListView, and it needs his PagerAdapter that will handle the data.

 To make it work we need to implement four methods:
 - instantiateItem